MArhamAA1422/react-tutorial-ssd/basics.md

 - if empty: only run once, after the component is created
 - Best Practice
     - give useEffect a dependency array to avoid running too often

+## useRef
+- automatically save an HTML element from the component
+- `ref`
+    - container with special React features